The Best Survival Axes Can Split, Chop & Defend In A Pinch

 Throwing

-This could fall under self-defense, but many people throw axes for no other reason than for fun.
+Many people throw axes for no other reason than for fun.

 It’s a hobby!

-It is also a dangerous sport, so don’t get careless or unsafe just because you are having fun.
+So don’t get careless just because you’re having fun.

 Caring For Your Axe